RELEVANT PEER-REVIEWED JOURNALS

 - Mythlore Index Plus, a full and searchable listing of article titles and abstracts published by Mythlore.

 - Tolkien Transactions by Troels Forchhammer, an immensely useful review journal of on-line Tolkien content.
-Supplemented by his Sources and Periodicals
+Supplemented by his Sources and Periodicals.
+(Now retired.)

 - Tolkienbooks.net, an illustrated bibliography.
 Lists all editions of Tolkien’s works, though focuses on British editions.
 Great resource for those interest in book history.